Leadership, Inclusion, and Investing in Women in Tech [International Women's Day Spotlight 2024]

 Amanda McKay on Leadership, Inclusion, and Investing in Women in Tech

-As SureSwift’s Director of People & Culture, Amanda McKay manages the day-to-day team member needs of the individuals behind all fifteen of our portfolio businesses and the SureSwift Corporate team.
+As SureSwift’s VP, People and Operations, Amanda McKay manages the day-to-day team member needs of the individuals behind all fifteen of our portfolio businesses and the SureSwift Corporate team.
 McKay is a graduate of the University of Victoria, with an advanced diploma in HR from Camosun College, and holds her CPHR designation.
 Her breadth of experience in the world of Human Resources has improved our workflow strategies at SureSwift, and she has brought many fantastic new team members into the company.

 Not only are we celebrating International Women’s Day today, but this week also marks Amanda’s first SureSwift anniversary, making it the perfect opportunity to spotlight her incredible work as a leader within the organization.
 We’re excited to hear from Amanda about what this first year steering the People team at SureSwift has been like for her and how the role has helped her to sharpen her skill set as HR lead.